Aliasmk/GranolaPods/README.md

 The Unity modules are powered by an ATmega328P.
 Programming is done through the Arduino IDE via ICSP pins.

 To see how the GranolaPods system was envisioned to work check out [this video](https://www.youtube.com/watch?v=Usi5u81KuWI).
+Unfortunatly due to time constraints we had to reduce the scope and remove the mixing and binding steps and make trail mix rather than granola bars.

 For a demonstration of the Unity system you can check out [this video](https://www.youtube.com/watch?v=NxC_GapGs20).

 To run the server, simply run ```python ./server/server.py```, then navigate to ```localhost```.